 Kearney is wholly responsible for the attached public FISMA evaluation report and the conclusions expressed therein.
-The OIG monitored Kearney's performance throughout the evaluation and reviewed their report and related documentation.
-Our review disclosed no instances where Kearney did not comply in all material respects with generally accepted government auditing standards.
+The OIG monitored Kearney's performance throughout the audit and reviewed their report and related documentation.
+Our review disclosed no instances where Kearney did not comply, in all material respects, with the Council of the Inspectors General on Integrity and Efficiency Quality Standards for Inspection and Evaluation.

-We appreciate the collaboration and courtesies extended to us during the evaluation.
+We appreciate the collaboration and courtesies extended to Kearney and the OIG during the evaluation.
 If you have questions, please contact Robert McGriff, Assistant Inspector General for Audit, at (202) 418-0483 or Sophila Jones, Deputy Assistant Inspector General for Audit, at (202) 210-0976.

-cc: Managing Director Deputy Managing Director Chief Information Officer Deputy Chief Information Officer Chief Financial Officer Chief Information Security Officer
+cc: Managing Director

+Deputy Managing Director Chief Information Officer Deputy Chief Information Officer Chief Information Security Officer Chief Financial Officer Deputy Chief Financial Officer

-Fiscal Year (FY) 2020 Federal Information Security Modernization Act of 2014 (FISMA) Evaluation for the Federal Communications Commission (FCC)
+Fiscal Year (FY) 2021 Federal Information Security Modernization Act of 2014 (FISMA) Evaluation for the Federal Communications Commission (FCC)

-Report No. 20-EVAL-07-01
+Report No. 21-EVAL-06-01

-December 22, 2020
+December 9, 2021